All Episodes

 It feels weird.

-That somebody shut down North Korea's internet, kicking off at least fifteen or sixteen people from the internet when that happened in response.
+And then the possibility that someone, we don't know who, we're just asking questions here, that somebody shut down North Korea's internet, kicking off at least 15 or 16 people from the internet when that happened.

 I don't think Kim Jong-un is quaking over that one.

-I think what's interesting is that somehow they were able to get away with uh having their lawyers claim that they were going to go after anybody who published the leaked information.
+I think what's interesting is that somehow they were able to get away with having their lawyers claim that they were going to go after anybody who published the leaked information.

-Um which that so now they're standing up for the First Amendment uh, except now remember there's a difference between stealing information and looking at information.
+Except, now remember, there's a difference between stealing information and looking at information.

-Anybody who would uh put this stuff out there who would share it on social media.
+They were saying they were going to go after anybody, anybody who would put this stuff out there, who would share it on social media.

 Hmm.